 The focus of the CCRUN seminar series is on urban solutions to global problems associated with increasing temperature and sea level rise, precipitation variability, and greenhouse gas emissions.
 We are interested in the implications of such changes on the complex infrastructure of intensely developed landscapes, and on the health, well-being, and vulnerability of the people who live in them.

-Space is limited, so RSVP is required for:
+Space is limited, so registration is required.

 Please direct all inquires to Dr. Franco Montalto, firstname.lastname@example.org

 Click the link below to view past CCRUN seminar and be sure to subscribe to our YouTube page for the latest updates.